What to eat before and after exercise

 Q: I exercise first thing in the morning.
 Should I eat before my workout?

 Q: I’ve heard of people sprinkling protein powder on their brekkie to keep them fuller for longer.
-What’s the Weight Watchers stance on this and is it a good idea?
+What’s the WW stance on this and is it a good idea?

-A: The beauty of the WW Your Way Program is that it’s customisable to your personal preferences.
+A: The beauty of the WW program is that it’s customisable to your personal preferences.
 We promote a whole foods philosophy and we encourage members to meet their protein requirements through foods first.
-But we also support members who choose to use protein supplements – just make sure you track accurately as they do contain SmartPoints.
+But we also support members who choose to use protein supplements – just make sure you track accurately as they do contain SmartPoints®.

 Q: I like to squeeze in a lunchtime workout – sometimes it's yoga, sometimes it’s a HIIT class.
 Should I eat before or after?

 A: Definitely after!
 Try to choose an earlier class when possible so you can get your workout done and not have to eat lunch too late in the afternoon.
 After your workout it’s good to have a recovery meal.
 This helps your muscles and body to repair and replenish so you bounce back with optimal energy and less stiffness.
 While a professional athlete may go straight to the ice bath and sip a protein shake, the rest of us just need to time our meals around our activity and make sure they tick the right nutrient boxes.
 Sports Dietitians Australia recommends a nutritious snack or recovery meal within 60 to 90 minutes of finishing exercise.
 It should contain nutritious carbohydrates for restoring glycogen or ‘energy’ stores, and high-quality protein to help muscle repair.

 Q: I’m training for a half-marathon.
 What should I eat during training and the run itself?